 Russell is a tiny city located in the state of Iowa.
 With a population of 474 people and just one neighborhood, Russell is the 399th largest community in Iowa.
-Russell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Russell was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Russell, you'll notice that it is more blue-collar than most other communities in America.
-50.66% of Russell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Russell is a blue-collar town, with 50.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Russell is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Russell who work in office and administrative support (10.57%), sales jobs (7.05%), and healthcare (4.41%).

 Overall, Russell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Russell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Russell does not have a public transit system used by locals to get to and from work.

 The per capita income in Russell in 2022 was $28,502, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,008 for a family of four.
 However, Russell contains both very wealthy and poor people as well.